HL7/ihe-sdc-ecc-on-fhir/input/pagecontent/index.md

 [Integrating the Healthcare Enterprise (IHE) Structured Data Capture (SDC)](https://wiki.ihe.net/index.php/Structured_Data_Capture) on FHIR uses a form-driven workflow to capture and transmit encoded data by creating FHIR Observations.
 The primary use case for this is transmitting data captured in College of American Pathologists [electronic Cancer Checklists (eCCs)](https://www.cap.org/laboratory-improvement/proficiency-testing/cap-ecC), which are distributed as IHE SDC templates.

-The SDC initiative was established by the ONC in 2013 to develop two implementation guides:
+The SDC initiative was established by The Office of the National Coordinator for Health Information Technology (ONC) in 2013 to develop two implementation guides:

 + [IHE SDC Technical Framework](https://wiki.ihe.net/index.php/Structured_Data_Capture)
 + [HL7 FHIR SDC Implementation Guide](https://hl7.org/fhir/uv/sdc/)